ciaocloud/minipy-pubsub/README.md

 1.  **Start the message broker server**:

+    Navigate to the `chpt2_parallel/mini_kafka_v2` directory and run:

     ```bash
-    uvicorn pulsar_mini.server:app --host 127.0.0.1 --port 8000
+    uvicorn server:app --host 127.0.0.1 --port 8000 --reload
     ```

     The server will now be running and listening for requests.

 2.  **Run the example producer and consumer**:

-    In a separate terminal, run the `example.py` script:
+    In a separate terminal, navigate to the `chpt2_parallel/mini_kafka_v2` directory and run the `example.py` script:

     ```bash
     python example.py
     ```

-    You will see output indicating that a message has been sent and then received.
-You can also inspect the `data/` directory to see the segment and index files that have been created.
+    You will see output demonstrating topic creation with partitions, messages being sent (with their assigned partition IDs), and consumers within a group receiving and acknowledging messages from their assigned partitions.
+You can also inspect the `data/` directory (within `chpt2_parallel/mini_kafka_v2`) to see the segment and index files that have been created for each partition.

 ## 4. Next Step Improvements

-Mini Pulsar is a great starting point, but there are many ways it could be improved.
+Mini Kafka is a great starting point, but there are many ways it could be improved.
 Here are a few ideas:

-*   **Formal Subscriptions and Consumer Groups**: Currently, consumers are identified by a simple `consumer_id`.
-We could introduce a more formal subscription model where multiple consumers can form a group to process messages in parallel.
-Each subscription would have its own cursor, allowing different groups to consume the same topic independently.

 *   **Message Replication**: For high availability, we could replicate topic data across multiple server instances.
 This would require a mechanism for leader election and data synchronization.